jpadela1/causal_bias_detection/README.md

   outside NumPy's global seeding; `random_state` is set explicitly wherever ICA-LiNGAM is fitted, including inside the bootstrap loop.

-With these seeds, the COMPAS results (Tables III–IV, Figs. 4–6), the adjusted-direct-effect ladder, the bootstrap confidence intervals, and the E-values reproduce exactly from the commands above, as does Table II — whose GRaSP row reports the pinned-initialization run, consistent with the table footnote in the paper.
-Because GRaSP's search is randomly initialized, any single-run result is one draw from the distribution characterized in Fig. 2;
+With these seeds, the COMPAS results, the  adjusted-direct-effect ladder, the bootstrap confidence intervals, and the
+E-values reproduce exactly from the commands above — whose GRaSP row reports the pinned-initialization run, consistent with the table footnote in the paper.
+Because GRaSP's search is randomly initialized, any single-run result is one draw from the distribution;
-the 60% detection rate reported for (β = 0.15, n = 5,000) in Section V
+the 60% detection rate reported for (β = 0.15, n = 5,000)
 summarizes that distribution rather than describing any one run.

 ## Notes on methodology choices encoded here